Nettas/volterra-eks-vk8s-guide/README.rst

 Validating distributed app deployment
 ######################################

 Open any browser and paste the copied CNAME.
 You will see BuyTime front-end with the Find-a-Store service, which serves geographically-dispersed user base.
 The  Regional Edge deployment of the BuyTime closest to the user will respond to requests and perform nearest store calculations at the customer edge.
-Volterra VoltMesh creates the networking to securely connect the Find-a-Store services to the one central managed K8s deployment in AWS to periodically pull data from MySQL.
+Volterra VoltMesh creates the networking to securely connect the Find-a-Store services to the one central managed K8s deployment in AWS to periodically pull data from DataBase.

 Let's give it a shot, by trying some US zip codes: 19001 and 98007